 Guest Resident Artist.
 Duration: 6–12 months.
 Application Deadline: staggered.
 Eligibility requirements: Emerging or established artists.
 No residency fees.
 Stipend: yes.
 Stipend includes: Subsidized housing offered:$500/month.
 Opportunities and responsibilities: Full use of facilities, teaching classes, workshops, exhibition, and paid work/study assistance.

 Armory Art Center

 At Terra Incognito we are committed to increasing the awareness and appreciation of the ceramic arts.
-We have a particular affinity to artists exploring the ceramic vessel, either literally or metaphorically.
-Space, firings, and stipend in exchange for teaching and work.
-Length of residency: 9 – 12 months
+We provide space, firings, and stipend in exchange for teaching and work.
+Length of residency: 9 – 12 months.

 Mary Anderson Center for the Arts

 Since it’s founding in 1989, the Mary Anderson Center for the Arts has offered artists from around the world a place where the distractions of everyday life are erased for a while.

 The New Harmony Clay Project residency program fosters an environment that supports the investigation of new ideas and work of ceramic artists.
 Our goal is to encourage emerging and professional visual artists/educators in ceramics by giving them space and the time to develop a new body of work.
 T

 Indiana University Southeast

 The IU Southeast Ceramics Program provides a yearlong Resident Artist position at the rank of Adjunct Faculty for an outstanding artist/educator.
 We look for someone who can be an active presence in the Ceramics studio and work alongside the other faculty and students in our program.